david-wzheng/TarkovTools/README.md

 Python 3.11.0+ is required for use.

+Client written in Python with QT server mod written in Typescript

 Disclaimer for mod devs: `I do not recommend using this on a file you currently have working in a production environment.`

 Users always make sure to report bugs at the issues section here: https://github.com/dirtbikercj/TarkovTools/issues